loreanvictor/andern/README.md

 <br>

-When a node is requested to change (through its `.set()`, `.remove()`, `.patch()`, or `.next()` methods), it will calculate the necessary changes and send them to its _upstream_.
-In case of `.next()`, it diffs the current value and the _next_ value for calculating the patch (so its slower to use `.next()` compared to other methods).
+When a change is requested (through its `.set()`, `.remove()`, `.patch()`, or `.next()` methods), the node will NOT apply the change, but will calculate the necessary changes and sends them, as a patch, to its _upstream_ (i.e. its parent).

+> **WARNING**
+>
+> `.next()` requires to diff the node's value with the given value to calculate the necessary patch, making it computationally expensive compared to other mutation methods.

+The parent updates the patch's _path_ to reflect the address of the child sending it, then sends it through its own upstream.
+Eventually, it reach the root node and is bounced back (if they are valid).

+> 💡 _The root note is like other nodes, except its downstream and upstream are the same, resulting in it bouncing back any received patches.
+The root created by `createdRoot()` is a [`SafeNode`](#safety), meaning it will also check validity of bounced patches._

-The calculated patch won't be applied immediately, it will be sent to the _upstream_ first, where the parent will correct the _path_ of the patch, and send it upwards again.
-Eventually, the patch is bounced back by the root node (if it is a valid change), and will be downpropagated across the tree to nodes with a matching path (with the path again being corrected for each child node that receives the patch).
-During this process, the originating node will also receive the same patch from its _downstream_, applying the patch and notifying its subscribers.
+The patch is then downpropagated by each node to its matching children, correcting the path for recipient children as well.
+During this, the originating node will also receive the same patch, applying it and notifying subscribers.

+> 💡 _This is basically a master / replica model, where the root node acts as the master and all other nodes are replicas.
+The root node determines the final **correct** order of changes to be applied to all nodes, resolving potential conflicts._

 The whole process looks like this (you can also checkout the [live demo](https://codepen.io/lorean_victor/full/vYvBZKa)):